kubedb/docs/docs/guides/solr/concepts/solropsrequests.md

 `spec.verticalScaling` is an `optional` field, but it acts as a `required` field when the `spec.type` is set to `VerticalScaling`.
 It specifies the necessary information required to vertically scale the Solr node resources (ie. `cpu`, `memory`).
 It consists of the following sub-field:

-- `verticalScaling.node` - specifies the desired node resources for the Solr cluster running in combined mode (ie. `Solr.spec.topology` is `empty`).
+- `verticalScaling.node` - specifies the desired node resources for the Solr cluster running in combined mode (ie. `solr.spec.topology` is `empty`).
 - `verticalScaling.overseer` - specifies the desired resources for the overseer nodes.
 It takes input same as the k8s [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-types).
 - `verticalScaling.data` - specifies the desired node resources for the data nodes.
 It takes input  same as the k8s [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-types).
 - `verticalScaling.coordinator` - specifies the desired node resources for the coordinator nodes.
 It takes input  same as the k8s [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-types).